Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Introduction

+Although we have no specific application in mind, this result is potentially useful in proving convergence of a path-decorated lattice model in the scaling limit to $\gamma$-LQG decorated by an $\mathrm{SLE}_{\gamma^2}$-type curve, as it would play the role of~\cite[Thm~1.5]{metglu} in an argument along the lines of~\cite{gm_saw}.

-A weaker statement follows straightforwardly from a \emph{locality} property in the definition of the LQG metric, which gives that the $\fd_{h|_{\mathcal{U}^-}}$-distance between points in $\mathcal{U}^-$ coincides with the infimum of the $\fd_h$-lengths of paths between the points that stay in~$\mathcal{U}^-$, and likewise for~$\mathcal{U}^+$.
-It is important to note that this property does \emph{not} imply that the metric gluing recovers $(\h, \fd_h)$; Thm~\ref{thm:main} is stronger because it rules out certain pathologies which can arise from metric gluings along rough curves (note that the interfaces along which we are gluing are SLE-type curves and thus fractal).
-For instance, the gluing metric only considers paths which cross the gluing interface $\eta$ finitely many times, but paths in $(\h, \fd_h)$ which cross $\eta$ infinitely many times might a~priori be significantly shorter.
+A statement weaker than Theorem~\ref{thm:main} follows straightforwardly from a \emph{locality} property in the definition of the LQG metric, which gives that the $\fd_{h|_{\mathcal{U}^-}}$-distance between points in $\mathcal{U}^-$ coincides with the infimum of the $\fd_h$-lengths of paths between the points that stay in~$\mathcal{U}^-$, and likewise for~$\mathcal{U}^+$.
+It is important to note that this property does \emph{not} imply that the metric gluing recovers $(\h, \fd_h)$; Theorem~\ref{thm:main} is stronger because it rules out certain pathologies which can arise from metric gluings along badly behaved interfaces (note that the interfaces along which we are gluing are SLE-type curves and thus fractal).

+One such pathology can occur when the function used to identify boundary segments is insufficiently well behaved: for instance, using a Cantor-type function can collapse the gluing interface to a point (see~\cite[Lemma~2.2]{metglu}).
+This kind of behaviour does not occur in our setting, since we know that $\fd_h$ is a pseudometric on the glued space that is bounded above by the partial function~$d'$ constructed from $\fd_{h|_{\mathcal{U}^-}}$ and $\fd_{h|_{\mathcal{U}^+}}$, whereas the gluing pseudometric is always the \emph{largest} such pseudometric (and thus in this case is a bona fide metric).
+The main issue for us is that the definition of the gluing metric only considers paths which cross the gluing interface $\eta$ finitely many times, whereas paths in $(\h, \fd_h)$ which cross the interface infinitely many times might a~priori be significantly shorter.